 According to COPE “Ethical oversight should include, but is not limited to, policies on consent to publication, publication on vulnerable populations, ethical conduct of research using animals, ethical conduct of research using human subjects, handling confidential data and of business/marketing practices”.
 The journal is compiling the above policy and if we find any breach of the above policy we will take action according to COPE policy.

-- Please click on below links to find our policy on copyright and publishing licenses:
+a.
+Please click on the below links to find our policy on copyright and publishing licenses:

 What is plagiarism?